Crisp and tasty, fresh from the deep, seaweed has found its way into plenty of our most delicious and nutritious dishes.

 Keep fresh water by for your dog to enjoy in case of this, and if any symptoms of dizziness, internal discomfort or swelling occur, contact your vet.

-However, if it’s a one-off, this is more a case of telling your pet not to repeat this behaviour, rather than reaching for the vet’s phone line.
+However, if it’s a one-off, this is more a case of telling your pet not to repeat this behavior, rather than reaching for the vet’s phone line.

 If your dog has eaten seaweed on the beach though, the risk of danger is that much higher – no matter how clean the beach you’re visiting happens to be.